Germany: Evacuees from Afghanistan land in Frankfurt | DW | 18.08.2021

 "This is not a simple process," he said.

-Australia said on Monday it would send 250 military personnel to Kabul to evacuate its citizens and an unspecified number of Afghans who had been given visas after working for Australia.
+Australia said on Monday it would send 250 military personnel to Kabul to evacuate it citizens and an unspecified number of Afghans who had been given visas after working for Australia.

+Canberra announced back in May that it would shutter its embassy in Afghanistan after the US indicated it would press ahead with plans to pull out of the country.

 A Western security official, quoted by the Reuters news agency, said more than 2,200 diplomats and civilians have been evacuated since the Taliban seized control of the Afghan capital earlier this week.